Slava (tradition): Practicing groups

-Customs and feast
+Customs

-Breaking the kolač, illustration by V. Titelbah, 1877.

 The Slava is a family's annual ceremony and veneration of their patron saint.
 It is a tribute to the family's first ancestor who was baptized into Christianity, with its presiding saint.
 The family's patron saint is passed down from father to son and only men are allowed to carry out the Slava's rituals.
 Upon marriage, women typically adopt the patron saint of their spouse although it is not uncommon for them to continue celebrating their native family's saint as well (in which case the secondary one is known as preslava).

 A central aspect of Slava is hospitality, which is expressed through an unwritten rule or folk saying „На славу се не зове“ (“One does not get invited to Slava”).
 That means that on the day of Slava, the home is open to anyone who knows the family’s celebration date, which often includes relatives, friends, neighbours or acquaintances, even if they weren't formally invited.
 In that case the host family is obliged to welcome them with generous hospitality for a ritual feast, emphasizing hospitality, faith, and strong community bonds.
 However, in modern times, there are cases where families may informally notify guests of the celebration date ahead of time to help plan, but that remains atypical.

 Although a religious ceremony for the purpose of saint veneration, the family's intent behind the celebration is for "the good health of the living" as well as for a "general remembrance of the souls of the departed family members".
-Many Serbian communities (villages, cities, organizations, political parties, institutions, companies, professions) also celebrate their patron saint.
+Many Serbian communities (villages, cities, organizations, political parties, institutions, companies, professions) also celebrate their patron saint like in the Bay of Kotor.
 For example, the city of Belgrade celebrates the Ascension of Jesus Christ as its patronal feast.

 A Slava celebration incorporates aspects of pagan traditions with minimal clerical involvement.
 The ritual foods that are prepared for the feast are the slavski kolač (or simply kolač), a ritual bread, and koljivo (or žito), a dish of minced boiled wheat, sweetened and sometimes mixed with chopped walnuts.
 A beeswax candle stamped with an image of the saint is also a staple at the celebration.